neuronflicker/CTF/TryHackMe/LearningPaths/CompleteBeginner/LearnLinux/README.md

 cat: /root/root.txt: Permission denied shiba1@nootnoot:~$
 ```
-It could be that one of the other *shiba* users has explicit permissions, but we may as well assume that they won't, and we need `sudo`
+It could be that one of the other *shiba* users has explicit permissions, but we may as well assume that they won't, and we need `sudo`.

 #### Find out which users have sudo
-Although not given in the tasks, a quick [Google](https://www.google.com) (see [Google Dorking](https://tryhackme.com/room/googledorking) on [THM](https://tryhackme.com) for some advanced [Google](http://www.google.com) serching) shows there is an important file - `/etc/group` - that lists the members of groups.
+Although not mentioned in the tasks, a quick [Google](https://www.google.com) (see [Google Dorking](https://tryhackme.com/room/googledorking) on [THM](https://tryhackme.com) for some advanced [Google](http://www.google.com) searching techniques) shows there is an important file - `/etc/group` - that lists the members of groups.
 We can use this to find `sudo` members
 ```
 shiba4@nootnoot:~$ grep sudo /etc/group
 sudo:x:27:nootnoot
 shiba1@nootnoot:~$
 ```
-That was a little surprising - none of our `shiba` users have `sudo` permissions - only a user named `nootnoot` that we haven't come across before!
+That was a little surprising - none of our *shiba* users have `sudo` permissions - only a user named *nootnoot* that we haven't come across before!

 #### Find a password for the nootnoot user
 We need to find a password for the nootnoot user so we can log in and use their `sudo` privileges.